TOOLCloud

 RELAYING

-Start with identifying one or several „in betweens“: how can you make them concrete for you?
-Explore what you start to identify as an in between f.ex. a time span between two events, or a space between two bodies and concretize by asking: What lives in this in between that I am exploring right now?
+Start with identifying one or several 'in-betweens': how can you make them concrete for you?
+Explore what you start to identify as an in-between e.g. a time span between two events, or a space between two bodies concretized by asking: what lives in this in-between?
 What is passed on, what stays in this space or time zone?
 What is my role in it?
-What do in betweens have in common?
+What do in-betweens have in common?

-After exploring, maybe you become more aware of in betweens in (your) life, and value what they have to offer, and what they do for us?
+After exploring, maybe you become more aware of 'in-betweens' in (your) life, and value what they have to offer, and what they do for us?
 And also perceive them as potential agents?

 MEANDERING